Chapter 5: Contract Administration, Section 2: Funds

 - What alternatives have been considered to mitigate the unforeseen expenses?

-The construction engineer ensures that informational copies of the request are emailed to the construction field coordinator and the appropriate funding program advisor.
-For an example of the memorandum to Division of Budgets, refer to the Division of Construction intranet site at:
+The construction engineer makes sure that informational copies of the request are emailed to the Construction field coordinator and the appropriate funding program advisor.
+For an example of the memorandum to Division of Budgets, navigate to the Division of Construction Supplemental Funds web page.

 The project manager manages the project G-11 or G-12 funding capacity.
 The project manager completes the request for additional funds using the information in the request from the construction engineer.
 The project manager provides any additional information needed to complete the request, including any participation concurrence from other funding partners, and if applicable, an explanation of previously approved funding requests.